 It is not your imagination that each homeschool day is different.
 Sometimes we have to shift things around or delete them!

 I gave up trying to stick to a strict schedule a while back.

 Each homeschooling moment depends on what happened the day before or the hour before.
 Does one of your kids have an unmet need?

 Maybe an older kid needs to talk about something that is bothering them.
 Bad moods or scary dreams are just a couple of things that can change your homeschool day.

-Take note of a potential challenging day, and pick your battles wisely.
+Take note of a potentially challenging day, and pick your battles wisely.

-2. Re-Think Your Schedule While Homeschooling with a Toddler Around
+2. Re-Think Your Homeschool Schedule with a Toddler

 Have you tried to squeeze all the subjects into the morning, but it’s just not working with your darling toddler around?

 You homeschool because it gives you the freedom to school your kids your way.
 Homeschool means creating a schedule your way.